AnuarDaurenov/object_size_recognition/README.md

 Some reasonably good explanations are shown in the presentation (CV_FP.pdf).
-Also the this presentation can be found there https://docs.google.com/presentation/d/1V2O-QUn-90n1f7MlrBRDz80iO0p62qej3HNz3v6tp80/edit?usp=sharing
+Also this presentation can be found here https://docs.google.com/presentation/d/1V2O-QUn-90n1f7MlrBRDz80iO0p62qej3HNz3v6tp80/edit?usp=sharing